Therme Erding: History

 On 12 February 1983, the American oil company Texaco drilled 2350 m below ground, just outside the town of Erding, Bavaria, Germany.
 Instead of oil, they discovered sulfurous water.
 Initially a 'mini thermal bath complex' was constructed on the site, and then the foundation stone of Therme Erding was finally laid on 10 November 1998, and it was officially opened on 3 October 1999.
 The complex has a clothed bathing area, and a no-clothing sauna section.
 In 2007, Therme Erding underwent an expansion.

 On 31 March 2007, the waterslide section "Galaxy" opened, making it one of the biggest indoor waterslide parks in Europe.
 The newly expanded "Saunaparadies" reopened the same day which, with an area of 12900 m2, became the largest sauna complex in the world.
 Both these extensions meant that Therme Erding more than doubled in size, increasing from 70000 to 145000 m2.
 A section of the old sauna area was named the "Vital-Oase", and is now designated only for clothed use.
 The exclusive beauty section "Royal Day Spa" has been open since 1 March 2009.
 It also has an adjoining hotel connected to the complex.
 More than €100 million has been invested in the park since its inauguration, and more than 600 jobs have been created.

 Sections

 The baths contain four distinct areas: the waterslide area "Galaxy", the "Thermenparadies", the "Vital-Oase" and the "Saunaparadies".

 Galaxy

 The waterslide park "Galaxy" is covered by a 25 m high metal dome, which can be half-opened in the summer months.
 There are 20 waterslides, one of which is the 2nd longest tube slide in Europe at 281 meters long.
 The slides are divided into three different levels of difficulty: "Family", "Action", and "X-Treme".

-Huge expansion work is planned for 2012, to the east of the current "Galaxy" (towards Altenerding), and will have ten new slides with a combined length of over 2750 m.
+Huge expansion work took place in 2012, to the east of the current "Galaxy" (towards Altenerding), adding ten new slides with a combined length of over 2750 m.